bchareyre/yade-mpi/doc/sphinx/installation.rst

 from our `external PPA <https://launchpad.net/~yade-users/+archive/external/>`_.
 If not installed the related features will be disabled automatically.

-If you are using other distribution, than Debian or its derivatives, you should install the softwares listed above.
-Their names can differ from the names of Debian-packages.
+If you are using other distributions than Debian or its derivatives you should install the software packages listed above.
+Their names in other distributions can differ from the names of the Debian-packages.

 .. warning:: If you have Ubuntu 14.04 Trusty, you need to add -DCMAKE_CXX_FLAGS="-frounding-math"